 Even the slightest increase in customer retention can have tremendous effects on your business’ income statements.
 According to HubSpot, a 5% increase in customer retention can increase company revenue by 25% to 95%.

 3. Customer Retention Is a Result of Satisfaction

 Remember, high customer retention means your customers are satisfied with what your business has to offer.
-In fact, just a 1% increase in satisfaction can cause as high as a 61% shift in customer retention and can result in a positive brand image for your business.
+An increase in satisfaction not only translates to retention, but can also result in a positive brand image for your business.
 Poor customer satisfaction can have severe retention effects, with 34% of customers saying they wouldn’t buy from a brand again after just one bad experience.

 How to Measure the Success of Your Customer Retention Strategy

 The easiest method to track your customer retention rate is to use the built-in analytics tool of your CRM.
 However, it is possible to calculate this number manually provided you have a way to record how many customers you have at the beginning and end of a designated period.
 Use our customer retention rate calculator below to quickly find your customer retention rate: